-Part 5.
-Enabling LetsEncrypt SSL for Domain and CyberPanal
+5. Enabling LetsEncrypt SSL for Domain and CyberPanel

 Point your Domain to the Server IP address.
-Ensure your DNS is correctly updated using this site.
-Create a DNS zone with your domain in CyberPanal, you can find that setting on the following link.
+Ensure DNS is correctly configured using this dns checker site.

-If you want to acess the CyberPanal with your Domain name rather than the IP address, go to SSL > Hostname SSL > Issue.
+Access the CyberPanel dashboard with your Domain name rather than the IP address, go to SSL > Hostname SSL > Issue.

-You should be able to access Cyberpanal on the following.
+You should be able to access Cyberpanel using the following.